EUMETNET/meteogate-documentation/docs/technical-architecture.md

 # Architecture

-This section provides an overview of the architecture of the MeteoGate system.
-It describes the system's key components and explains how they are deployed across cloud environments.
+This section provides an overview of the architecture of the MeteoGate system, describing the system's key components.

 The page covers:

   - A high-level architecture diagram showing the major components and information flows.
   - A brief description of each Community, Local, WMO WIS 2.0, and Third-Party component.
-  - Technical deployment diagram, illustrating how the components are deployed and interconnected.

 ---